 "A must-read for anyone wishing to understand the foundations of contemporary capitalism.
 It draws on quantitative analysis, in-depth case studies, and trenchant historical analysis to uncover the class conflicts and structural dynamics that have given rise to the modern financial system, which to so many people's dismay has proven prone to periodic crisis."

-"This important study looks inside the corporation to find the origins of corporate malfeasance.
+"This important study looks at changes in corporate–state relations and changes inside the corporation to find the origins of corporate malfeasance.
 As corporations layered up more complex ownership structures, opportunities opened for behavior that precipitated the Great Financial Crisis.
 Prechel grounds his analysis in larger changes in U.S. society that have contributed to disastrous social inequality."